IMPORT TARIFFS - LATEST NEWS & UPDATES

 • Examination Fees: Costs for customs to inspect cargo, which can be random or targeted.

-To lessen the impact of tariffs, importers can:
+To lessen the impact of tariffs and other costs, importers can:

 • Seek Alternatives: Look for goods with lower tariff rates, or consider sourcing from different countries.